michaelsinghurse/wake-up/README.md

 or employer, having your website take 10 seconds to load will not win you much work.

 So, then, how can you prevent your app from sleeping?
-With a simple Google search, you can find websites that claim to keep your Heroku app awake for you.
+There are several websites out there that claim to keep your Heroku app awake for you.
-All you need to do is given them your url, and they will ping your site every so often.
-I didn't want to go this route, however, for two reasons.
-The first is I didn't want to give a third-party control over how often my dyno is running.
+Just give them your url, and they will ping your site periodically.
+I didn't want to go this route, however, for a couple reasons.
+First, I didn't want to give a third-party control over how often my dyno is running.
-Given that I only have a fixed number of hours per month, and I could potentially have several apps running on the free tier at any one time, I didn't want any apps to have insomnia and burn through all my hours.
-The second reason I didn't want to use one of these services is because I wanted to do it myself.
-As a relative newcomer to the Ubuntu operating system, I have never set up a cron job, and I thought this was a perfect opportunity to learn how.
+Since I have a limited number of hours per month, and I could potentially have several apps running on the free tier at any one time, I didn't want any single app to have insomnia and burn through all my hours.
+Second, as a relative newcomer to the Ubuntu operating system, I had never set up a cron job, and I saw this as a wonderful opportunity to learn how.

 ## Specs